-Chris Payne and RRussell Bell kindly spared some time to talk to The Electricity Club about the Numan years, DRAMATIS and that big announcement…
+Chris Payne and RRussell Bell kindly spared some time to talk about the Numan years, DRAMATIS and that big announcement…

 RRussell, you were the last to join the band.
 So did the others put you through any initiations on ‘The Touring Principle’?

 RRussell: No, I saw them on Old Grey Whistle Test and thought “what a brilliant band!” but I thought “that guitarist don’t look much”.
 I heard on the grapvine they needed one so I phoned up Beggars Banquet to see if they wanted another guitarist… but they said they knew nothing about it!
 Then I saw an advert in Melody Maker and I went along for the audition, there were four or five blokes there…in fact, Chris auditioned me although he says in the book that I was the only one to turn up! *laughs*